About us..

 31st March 2010.
 Disaster strikes in the early hours of the morning.
 An electrical fire broke out during the wet and stormy night, and fanned by high winds, fire tore through the oak framed building and the entire collection of adjoining buildings.
 Fortunately no one was injured but all looked lost.

-Within a few weeks of the fire a determined effort brought together a 'temporary' farm shop, plant centre and small cafe by re-purposing our old Hop Picking barn.
+Within a few weeks of the fire a determined effort brought together a 'temporary' farm shop and plant centre, and then a small cafe by re-purposing our old Hop Picking barn.
 The nearby Hop Kiln also became utilised for an aquatics centre.
 Both our plant nursery and farm carried on growing plants and fresh produce, with a small pick your own operation during the summer months too.
 Encouraged by public support, the business continued while taking the lengthy steps towards the redevelopment.

-July 2013, and work finally started on the construction and a new website was launched to host a time lapse construction camera and capture the action live online.
+In July 2013 work finally started on the construction and a new website was launched to host a time lapse construction camera and capture the action live online.
 A host of creative projects were also developed and prepared to support the forthcoming launch of the new centre.

 Our Future